microsoft/playwright/docs-src/api-body.md

 ## async method: Page.waitForFunction
 - returns: <[JSHandle]>

-Returns when the `pageFunction` returns a truthy value.
+Returns when the [`param: pageFunction`]() returns a truthy value.
 It resolves to a JSHandle of the truthy value.

 The `waitForFunction` can be used to observe viewport size change: